Constructing locally flat surfaces in 4-manifolds

 If $f$ is already a generic immersion in a neighbourhood of $\partial \Sigma$, then the homotopy can be chosen to be constant on $\partial \Sigma$. \end{theorem}

-We remark that we allow generic immersions to map the boundary of a surface to the interior of a 4-manifold, since we will often apply the immersion lemma to find generically immersed Whitney discs, whose boundaries usually lie in the interior of the ambient 4-manifold.
+We remark that we allow generic immersions to map the boundary of a surface to the interior of a $4$-manifold, since we will often apply the immersion lemma to find generically immersed Whitney discs, whose boundaries usually lie in the interior of the ambient $4$-manifold.

-Generic immersions admit particularly nice normal bundles, as we see in the following result.
-We will need their existence in the next section in some of our geometric manoeuvres on Whitney discs.
+Generic immersions admit particularly nice normal vector bundles, as we see in the following result.
+We will need their existence in \Cref{sec:proof-primitive-torus} in some of our geometric manoeuvres on Whitney discs.